hashicorp/packer/website/source/docs/provisioners/shell.html.markdown

 ## Configuration Reference

 The reference of available configuratin options is listed below.
-The only required element is either "inline" or "path".
+The only required element is either "inline" or "script".
 Every other option is optional.

 Exactly _one_ of the following is required: